 Real Madrid is widely known as one of the most successful football clubs in the sport’s history, but the Spanish outfit’s charitable arm brings many other benefits and aspirations.
-In November, the Real Madrid Foundation’s Training Area began its eight-month Inclusive Sport course as part of its Sport&Values Academy, which involves 96 hours of online training around how sport can be made more accessible and enjoyable for diverse people, including people with autism.
+In November, the Real Madrid Foundation’s Training Area began its eight-month Inclusive Sport course as part of its Sport&Values Academy, which involves 96 hours of online training around how football and other sports can be made more accessible and enjoyable for diverse people, including people with autism.

 More than 2,000 people recently attended Special Olympics Australia’s webinar series on delivering sport to autistic children in schools – an outstanding turnout that suggests an increased interest in autism awareness, as well as an understanding of the physical and social benefits of effective participation in sport.
 The series involved a range of speakers, including autistic individuals, and its success bodes well for everyone working for autism acceptance around the world.

 Here is a great, uplifting story from the Oshkosh Northwestern about a senior high school student called Ryan Moon, who has autism.
 Ryan has found his happy place in the swimming pool as part of the Oshkosh West junior varsity boys swim and dive team – a small community that celebrate Ryan and his differences, and embrace him for the great person and swimmer that mum Joyce and coach Kelly Wayne know he is.